-The Kelburn Campus Office for the Faculties of Commerce and Administration, Education and Law is situated in the Easterfield Building - it includes the ground floor reception desk (EA 005) and offices 125a to 131 (Level 1).
-The office is available for the following:
+The Kelburn Campus Office for the Faculties of Commerce and Administration, Education and Law is situated in the Easterfield Building on the ground floor (EA 005).
+This counter is the first point of contact for:

 - Duty tutors for student contact and advice. - Information concerning administrative and academic matters. - Forms for FCA Student and Academic Services (e.g. application for academic transcripts, requests for degree audit, COP requests). - Examinations-related information during the examination period.